-- (1) The numerator of the receipts factor includes receipts from merchant discount if the commercial domicile of the merchant is in this state the location of the merchant is in this state.
-Such receipts shall be computed net of any cardholder charge backs, but shall not be reduced by any interchange transaction fees or by any issuer's reimbursement fees paid to another for charges made by its card holders. - (2) If the taxpayer does not have readily available information regarding the location of the merchant, then the numerator of the receipts factor includes such receipts from the merchant discount multiplied by a fraction, the numerator of which is the amount included in the numerator of the receipts factor pursuant to subsection (g) of this section and the denominator of which is the taxpayer's total amount of interest and fees or penalties in the nature of interest from credit card receivables and fees charged to card holders. - (3) The taxpayer's method for sourcing receipts from a merchant discount must be consistently applied to such receipts in all states that have adopted sourcing methods substantially similar to subsections (1) and (2) of this section and must be used on all subsequent returns for sourcing such receipts unless the [State Tax Administrator] permits or requires application of the alternative method. - (k) Receipts from ATM fees.
-The numerator of the receipts factor includes ATM fees charged for use of an ATM card in this state.
+- (1) If the taxpayer can readily determine the location of the merchant and if the merchant is in this state, The-the numerator of the receipts factor includes receipts from merchant discount. if the commercial domicile of the merchant is in this state.
+Such receipts shall be computed net of any cardholder charge backs, but shall not be reduced by any interchange transaction fees or by any issuer's reimbursement fees paid to another for charges made by its card holders. - (2) If the taxpayer cannot readily determine the location of the merchant, the numerator of the receipts factor includes such receipts from the merchant discount multiplied by a fraction: - (A) in the case of a merchant discount related to the use of a credit card, the numerator of which is the amount of fees, interest and penalties charged to credit card holders that is included in the numerator of the receipts factor pursuant to subsection (g) of this section and the denominator of which is the taxpayer's total amount of fees, interest and penalties charged to credit card holders, and

+- (B) in the case of a merchant discount related to the use of a debit card, the numerator of which is the amount of fees, interest and penalties charged to debit card holders that is included in the numerator of the receipts factor pursuant to subsection (g) of this section, and the denominator of which is the taxpayer's total amount of fees, interest and penalties charged to debit card holders. - (3) The taxpayer's method for sourcing each receipt from a merchant discount must be consistently applied to such receipt in all states that have adopted sourcing methods substantially similar to subsections (1) and (2) of this section and must be used on all subsequent returns for sourcing receipts from such merchant unless the [State Tax Administrator] permits or requires application of the alternative method.

+(k - Alternative 1) Receipts from ATM fees.
+The receipts factor includes all ATM fees that are not forwarded directly to another bank.